Should we include entertainment at meetings, and if so, how much?

 At least, if you’re going to provide entertainment don’t make it obligatory.
 For example, don’t force your attendees to experience entertainment during a meal that they have paid for.
 Provide alternative options for those who would rather spend time with their peers or just quietly unwind.

-All that said, I’m not opposed to supplying conference entertainment, and if there is an obvious opportunity to relax (e.g., a nearby beautiful or unique locale or a well-known show) by all means explore the possibility of incorporating it into your conference.
+All that said, I’m not opposed to supplying entertainment at meetings, and if there is an obvious opportunity to relax (e.g., a nearby beautiful or unique locale or a well-known show) by all means explore the possibility of incorporating it into your conference.
 But don’t feel that you need to provide entertainment for your attendees regardless of circumstances, and then hunt high and low for something that might fit the bill.
 Do a good job on the conference content and process, and your group will entertain itself!

 [This post is an adapted and expanded version of a section on entertainment first published in Conferences That Work: Creating Events That People Love.]